SiliconValleyInternship-Lambda/Blooming/README.md

-# Image Style Transfer
+# Blooming : Image Style Transfer Website

-> If you want to run this project with docker, you can find the full project(with docker) [Here](https://github.com/SiliconValleyInternship-Lambda/Blooming).

-This is a <b>website to change the image style to the style you want.</b>
+'Blooming 🌼' is a <b>website to change the image style to the style you want.</b>

 Given one content image and one style image, we <b>create a new, target image which should contain our desired content and style components</b>.